Angelika Langer - Training & Consulting

 Get the most out of Java

-The course is designed by Klaus Kreft & Angelika Langer and backed by years of experience in teaching Java and C++ related topics and more than a decade of real-world experience in industrial software development both in C++ and Java.
+The course is designed by Klaus Kreft & Angelika Langer and backed by years of experience in teaching and more than a decade of practical experience in industrial software development both in C++ and Java.

-Klaus Kreft is a senior consultant for more than 20 years and has served as the lead architect on several successful industry projects.
-He has been working in Java since 1995.
-He is a regular speaker at IT conferences in Germany.
+Klaus Kreft is a senior consultant for more than 25 years and has served as the lead architect and performance expert on several successful industry projects.
+He has been working in Java since its advent in 1995.

 COURSE CONTENT